Gimlet Media: Reply All

 On November 24, 2014, Gimlet's second show, Reply All, made its debut.
-Billed as "a show about the internet", Reply All is hosted by Alex Goldman and Emmanuel Dzotsi and formerly by PJ Vogt.
+Billed as "a show about the internet", Reply All was hosted by Alex Goldman and Emmanuel Dzotsi and formerly by PJ Vogt.
 Vogt and Goldman previously worked on WNYC's On The Media before creating and hosting the technology and culture podcast TLDR.

-In February 2017, Variety reported that Richard Linklater will direct a movie based on the Reply All episode "Man of the People".
-The film, which as of August 2017, remains untitled, will star Robert Downey Jr. as John Brinkley, and will be produced by Annapurna Pictures and Team Downey.
-In addition to Linklater and Downey, three members of the Reply All team are signed on as co-producers, including PJ Vogt, Tim Howard, and Chris Giliberti.
+In February 2017, Variety reported that Richard Linklater was attached to direct a movie based on the Reply All episode "Man of the People".
+The film, which as of August 2017, remains untitled, cast Robert Downey Jr. as John Brinkley, and was to be produced by Annapurna Pictures and Team Downey.
+In addition to Linklater and Downey, three members of the Reply All team signed on as co-producers, including PJ Vogt, Tim Howard, and Chris Giliberti.

 In October 2020, Emmanuel Dzotsi joined as the third co-host.